cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 and past.
 Confidentiality, however, is not ensured if TLS encryption keys are backed up, shared, or leaked, and this allows decryption after the session (e.g. due to proxy re-encryption, logging, legal compliance).
-In transit, the masking key is subject to logging after TLS termination.

-In these cases, the masking key is at risk of being revealed to a passive (even non-malicious) attacker after registration has happened.
+In transit, the masking key is subject to logging after TLS termination and therefore at risk of being revealed to a passive (even non-malicious) attacker after registration has happened.

 This risk can be avoided by using a Key Encapsulation Mechanism (KEM) like HPKE
-{{?I-D.irtf-cfrg-hpke}}.
-Implementations would use the server's public key received in the registration response to encrypt the record sent in the last registration message from the client to the server.
+{{?I-D.irtf-cfrg-hpke}} in the application layer.
+Clients would use the server's public key received in the registration response to encrypt the record sent in the last registration message from the client to the server.

 ## Password Salt and Storage Implications